lorenzo-dominici/PEPE/config/net_params.md

 - `protocol`: HPKE | DOUBLE-RATCHET | SENDER-KEY | MLS
 - the protocol used in the network

+- `mls_sessions_range`: [min, max]
+- the number of mls sessions.
+If None, will be created only one sessions with all the nodes

 ### Seed
 - `seed`: integer
 - the seed for the random generator

+### Output file
+- `output_file`: filename
+- the name of file that will be saved in the output directory

 ### Nodes number